-Digital signage is now found in nearly every corner of the modern world, and a substantial swath of new companies are discovering the benefits of strategic messaging that can be deployed across the globe via the simple touch of a button.
+Digital signage is found in nearly every corner of the modern world.
+Companies are discovering the benefits of strategic messaging that can be deployed easily across the globe.
 However, the question many newcomers are asking, though, is: “Will digital signage really generate a tangible Return on Investment (ROI)?”

 The simple answer is yes!